stouffer/EvoGeoModules/manuscript/outline.md

 - Currently local variability is not accounted for by statistical methods, need to do a better job.
 See Desdevises chapter on ParaFit 2.0.

+[figure1]: ../figures/figure1.pdf "We determined whether a significant matching existed between hosts and parasites phylogenies at each location, using the PACo method.
+The association matrices used where (i) the *local* (observed) interactions, and (ii) the *regional* (possible, after aggregating all local datasets) ones.
+Surprisingly, and even though the regional dataset shows a strong co-cladogenetic structure, very few samplign sites show this too; 35 out of 51 communities where found not to be coevolved using either matrices."